bohan0627/Popular_Movies/README.md

 ## Features
 Within this app, you could
+* Scan the latest movie information
 * Sort and display movies based on "top rated" or "most popular"
 * Watch movie rating, reviews and trailers
-* Add movie as favorite
+* Add movie to user's favorite

 ## Screens
 <div>